no2bio/biocitationneeded/README.md

 The simplest way to do that is via my [contact form](https://swatwt.com/whatmail).
 Remember to write how you want to be credited (name + link).

-Also feel free to fork this gist and edit stuff yourself (either the information, or the code), but don't feel obliged.
-The important thing is the information itself.
+Also feel free to fork this gist and edit stuff yourself (either the information, or the code).

 ## For those about to fork (we salute you):